NCAR/DART/assimilation_code/modules/assimilation/filter_mod.rst

 |

-Particular options to be aware of are: async, ens_size, cutoff (localization radius), inflation flavor, outlier_threshold, restart filenames (including inflation), obs_sequence_in_name, horiz_dist_only, binary or ascii controls for observation sequence file formats.
-Some of these important items are located in other namelists, but all are in the same input.nml file.
+Particular options to be aware of are: ens_size, cutoff (localization radius), inflation flavor, outlier_threshold, input and output state filenames, obs_sequence_in_name, horiz_dist_only, and the binary or ascii controls for observation sequence file formats.
+Some of these important items are located in other namelists, but all are in the same *input.nml* file.

 The inflation control variables are all dimensioned 2, the first value controls the prior inflation and the second controls the posterior inflation.